ducdoan510/DSND-Disaster-Response-Pipeline/README.md

 ### File Structure

-1. Flask web app: _/app_ folder contains a _run.py_ that can be run to start the Flask web server
+1. Flask web app: _app_ folder contains a _run.py_ that can be run to start the Flask web server
-2. ETL Pipleline: _/data_ folder contains 2 csv files used in this project and a _process_data.py_ including ETL steps
+2. ETL Pipleline: _data_ folder contains 2 csv files used in this project and a _process_data.py_ including ETL steps
-3. Machine Learning Pipeline: _/model_ folder contains _train_classifier.py_ file to build a model on the given dataset
+3. Machine Learning Pipeline: _model_ folder contains _train_classifier.py_ file to build a model on the given dataset

 ### Acknowledge